Robert Moses Causeway: Route description

 The Robert Moses Causeway begins inside Robert Moses State Park, located on the western tip of Fire Island.
-From here, the highway heads north across the Fire Island Inlet on the Fire Island Inlet Bridge.
-On the north side of the inlet, the road changes from a two-lane undivided highway into a four-lane undivided highway as it enters Captree State Park and approaches a cloverleaf interchange with Ocean Parkway.
-The parkway becomes a five-lane divided highway with three northbound lanes and two southbound lanes in the vicinity of the junction.
+From here, the parkway heads north across the Fire Island Inlet on the Fire Island Inlet Bridge as a two-lane freeway.
+On the north side of the inlet, the parkway becomes enters Captree State Park and approaches a cloverleaf interchange with Ocean Parkway.
+The parkway becomes a five-lane freeway with three northbound lanes and two southbound lanes in the vicinity of the junction.

 The parkway then traverses the State Boat Channel Bridge by way of a 665 ft-long bascule bridge modeled after the Mill Basin Drawbridge in Mill Basin, Brooklyn.
 The north foot of the bridge contains an unnumbered interchange to a private road on Captree Island, where the rest of the road is surrounded by protected land.
 On the section that crosses over the Great South Bay, via the Great South Bay Bridge, the New York City skyline can be faintly seen on a clear day.
 Originally a toll bridge, the remnants of the former toll plaza for the Great South Bay Bridge can be found on the north side in West Islip.
 At the cloverleaf interchange with NY 27A, the third northbound lane becomes the deceleration ramp, and from there the rest of the parkway is four lanes wide.

 The parkway soon takes a slight northeastern turn and later rises to move over Union Boulevard (County Route 50 or CR 50), the Montauk Branch of the Long Island Rail Road, and Orinoco Drive with no access to either roads.
 Instead, another cloverleaf interchange is available at NY 27.
 The road remains elevated as it crosses over Muncey Road and then runs along the west side of Casamento Park, before approaching its northern terminus at the interchange with the Southern State Parkway.
-The north-to-eastbound ramp to the Southern State and Heckscher State parkways contains an interchange of its own with CR 57 (Bay Shore Road), because that ramp's traffic misses the Southern State Parkway exit to CR 57.
+The north-to-eastbound ramp to the Southern State Parkway contains an interchange of its own with CR 57 (Bay Shore Road), because that ramp's traffic misses the Southern State's exit to CR 57.
 The other ramps exist on a partial cloverleaf just west of Bay Shore Road's interchange with the Southern State.